hbowie/softdevbigideas/ideas/Software Developers are Always Growing.md

 In order to ensure that developers are growing, it's important for leadership to allow them adequate time to explore, learn and try new things, which means finding an appropriate balance between short-term productivity and longer terms goals of organizational growth.
 In general, it's reasonable to expect that developers will spend 5 - 20% of their time -- day after day, week after week -- in some form of learning not directly required by their immediate job assignments.

+Another important element of developer growth is to [form teams][teams] with diverse skill sets and levels of expertise, so that developers can learn from one another as part of their work assignments.

 [dreyfus]: https://en.wikipedia.org/wiki/Dreyfus_model_of_skill_acquisition

 [interchangeable]: software-developers-are-not-interchangeable.html
+[teams]: build-great-teams.html